thw17/BIO598_Tutorial/README.md

 ## Reference-based genome assembly
 There are, in general, two main flavors of genome assembly.  _De novo_ assembly involves taking raw sequencing reads and piecing them together into a genome assembly using only the information contained in the reads and their metadata (e.g., the sequences themselves, insert sizes, etc.).
 While a number of _de novo_ assemblers exist and there's a great deal of work being done to improve alogrithms, lengthen sequencing reads, develop methods to increase insert sizes, etc.), _de novo_ assembly remains challenging, expensive (usually 100x or greater sequencing depth), and computationally demanding.
 Fortunately, if we have a reference genome available to us, we can make do with much less sequencing (often 30x coverage or less; low coverage - 1-5x - are not uncommon for other purposes), and use tools that require far less memory and storage.

+In this tutorial we'll walk through the basics of reference-based genome assembly.
+While the dataset we're working with is tiny (we're using the human mitochondrial genome and a tiny subset of reads from the 1000 genomes project), you should be able to use this as a starting point for working with larger datasets down the road.

+### What you you'll need
+In the simplest cases, you need:
+* a reference genome assembly (in fasta format)
+* sequencing reads (in fastq format - many processes are quicker if files are gzipped as well)
+* a computing environment with the storage, memory, and software required.

+For today's tutorial, the reference genome is in the ``` reference ``` directory of this repository, the sequencing reads are in two files for each sample in the ``` fastq ``` directory of this repository, and the "Setting Up Anaconda" section above should take care of the software requirements.
+Because we're working with a small dataset today, we won't need too much in the way of memory/storage, but bigger projects will often require at minimum a high-memory computer, but more likely high-performance computing clusters, dedicated servers, or online services such as Amazon Web Services.